Change wording for User Settings "Reset Configuration and Clear Temporary Data"

 Tested-by: Christian Kuhn <email@example.com>

-#9 Updated by Ernesto Baschny almost 6 years ago
+#9 Updated by Ernesto Baschny about 6 years ago

 Not only the buttons are misleading, also the code and variable names in the code is not intuitive.